LaudateCorpus1/workflows-course/README.md

 #Workflows Course

-Thisi project is an example of workflow management for a lynda.com course.
+This project is an example of workflow management for Ray Villalobos' lynda.com course.